FrancescoZanella/SML_thesis_line_follower_robot/README.md

    - These plots visualize the model's accuracy over time, both with and without drift.
    - Review these plots to evaluate the model's performance and the effectiveness of incremental learning.

+## Drift Intervals

+The current simulation includes predefined drift intervals to test the robot's ability to adapt to changing conditions.
+These intervals are:

+- First drift interval: 500-3000 steps
+- Second drift interval: 3500-4500 steps

+During these intervals, the envirnoment change from a day setup to a night setup, challenging the robot's line-following capabilities.

+### Customizing Drift Intervals

+You can easily modify these drift intervals to introduce concept drift at different times during the simulation.
+To do this:

+1. In the Webots interface, locate the `supervisor` node in the scene tree.
+2. Expand the `supervisor` node and find the `controllerArgs` field.
+3. Modify the values in this field to set your desired drift intervals.